evanshortiss/rhmi-solution-pattern-support-playbook/README.md

 will execute the following tasks:
 - create a realm for each of the 50 evals users on the cluster.
 The evals users can then access the Realm via a URL like so _https://sso-user-sso.apps.$YOUR_CLUSTER_ID.open.redhat.com/auth/admin/evalsXX/console/index.html_.
 - create a tenant in 3scale API Management for each of the 50 evals users.
-They will be able to access the accounts at https://evalsXX-admin.apps.$YOUR_CLUSTER_ID.open.redhat.com, with `evalsXX` as username and default password `Password1` (can be changed in `create-3scale-tenants/defaults/main.yml`).
+They will be able to access the accounts at https://evalsXX-admin.apps.$YOUR_CLUSTER_ID.open.redhat.com, with `evalsXX` as username and default password `password` (can be changed in `create-3scale-tenants/defaults/main.yml`).

 **Note:** `evalsXX` is `evals01` to `evals50`.